Deadcows/MyBox/README.md

 --------

-You may install MyBox by simply putting MyBox folder somewhere under your Assets folder<br />
+You may install MyBox by simply putting MyBox folder somewhere under your Assets folder.<br />
 Or via <b>Unity Package Manager</b>:<br />
 Open Packages/manifest.json file in your project folder and put this line along with other dependencies<br />
 <pre>"com.mybox": "https://github.com/Deadcows/MyBox.git"</pre>
 Note how the comma lies at the end of every line in dependencies, except of the last line!

+To update, use Tools->MyBox->Update window<br />
+MyBox will notify on new versions 🤗

 --------